mindthemath/home/content/workshops/jupyterhub.md

 ## Workshop Structure

+This is a longer workshop, with a minimum time format of 3 hours.
+See the [workshop structure](/workshops/info) page for more information about general workshop format.

 1. Introduction to JupyterHub
    - What is JupyterHub
    - Benefits of using JupyterHub for academic research teams